 - existing and potential new collaborations; and

 - next steps for proceeding toward collaborative activities.

-- Applications should provide a rationale for the workshop, plans for the workshop, including a tentative agenda, and expected outcomes.
+- Applications should provide a rationale for the workshop, plans for the workshop, including a tentative agenda, list of invitees, and expected outcomes.

 - Applicants must also explain the nature of the envisioned future research collaboration, as well as the anticipated future applications to NSERC.

 - A workshop may be held in conjunction with another professional event such as a conference; however, applicants must clearly demonstrate how the workshop activities will be distinct from other conferences or meetings and directly relate to Connect objectives.